AccelerationConsortium/ac-training-lab/docs/index.md

 | Vial transfer (mobile) | | Move a sample to a different location | In development |
 | Vial capping/decapping | | Cap or decap a vial | In development |
 | Tool changing | | Swap a tool on a robotic arm | In development |

+## Feedback

+We would love to get suggestions on the [types of workflows and functions](https://github.com/AccelerationConsortium/ac-training-lab/discussions/3) you'd like to see in the AC Training Lab!
+For additional training opportunities offered by the Acceleration Consortium, please navigate to [AC Microcourses](https://ac-microcourses.readthedocs.io/en/latest/).

+## Bill of Materials

+See the [AC Training Lab Bill of Materials](https://docs.google.com/spreadsheets/d/1wZc2Ii4kCsEWfSIQK7FoxSDgO_DuaGSqY09E8hmxD3I/edit?usp=sharing), which is an ongoing document.

 ## Contents